mattcaron/thermostat/controller/instructions.md

 Assuming one is starting with a Raspberry Pi 3 or similar...

-1. Install Raspberry Pi OS on the SD card via your favorite method and boot up the system.
+1. Install Raspberry Pi OS Lite on the SD card via your favorite method and boot up the system.

+1. Make a user.
+From here on out, the docs will assume your user is `alice`.
+   Replace as appropriate.

+    * **Note:** In earlier Rasberry Pi OS builds, there was a default `pi` user which some software (such as Node Red) assumed would be there.
+In Bullseye and later, this seems to be the user created above, but this may not always be true.
+See <https://www.raspberrypi.com/news/raspberry-pi-bullseye-update-april-2022/>.

-1. Make accounts and apply updates as normal:
+1. Apply updates as normal:

        sudo apt update
        sudo apt dist-upgrade